 While turning 8 is a milestone, it doesn’t automatically mean your child can ditch the booster seat.
 The law states that children 8 years old or older, or those who weigh at least 80 pounds or are taller than 4 feet 9 inches, must use a safety belt or be buckled into a booster seat.
 The key here is proper fit.
 If your 8-year-old hasn’t reached the height or weight minimum, they should remain in a booster.
 The adult seat belt needs to lie flat across their upper thighs and snug across their shoulder and chest—not cutting into their neck or stomach.
 If you have questions about a specific situation, please don’t hesitate to contact our office.

-When Can Your Child Stop Using a Booster Seat?
+Is Your Child Ready to Graduate from a Booster Seat?

 This is a big milestone for both you and your child, but it’s one you don’t want to rush.
 Moving out of a booster seat isn’t about reaching a certain birthday; it’s about making sure the car’s adult seat belt fits them correctly.
 An improper fit can cause serious injuries in a crash.
 Missouri law sets clear guidelines based on a child’s size to help you know exactly when they’re ready to make the switch safely.
 Think of it less as an age requirement and more of a safety checkpoint.
 Before you let your child ride without a booster, make sure they meet the state’s specific height and weight minimums.